Home >> Future of Network Security

 Incident Response – This includes an automated response for high-fidelity threats to your IT infrastructure.
 This is a proactive response to immediate attacks to your network.
 Aside from automated response, your MSP should also have emergency response solutions for critical attacks that were able to bypass your initial security measures.

 24/7 Monitoring – This is a proactive approach to current and future network security problems.
-Your MSP should have a network management software that allows them to constantly monitor your IT infrastructure.
+Your MSP should have network management software that allows them to constantly monitor your IT infrastructure.
 Even with no immediate threats, your MSP should send regular reports about the status of your network and should provide immediate notifications for any threats detected.

 Protect Your IT Infrastructure Against Current and Future Network Threats with thinkIT Solutions